naqeebaftab/PortfolioProjects/README.md

 # PortfolioProjects
-This Repository will hold all of the code and queries from the Portfolio Projects I create to showcase my expetise in field of data science.
+This Repository will hold all of the code and queries from the Portfolio Projects I will create to showcase my expertise in field of data science.